- Home

 2. Getting quality sleep

 A good night’s sleep can reduce your risk of developing mental illness.
-For help on getting a good rest, read our tips for getting a good night’s sleep.
+Aim to get seven to nine hours of quality sleep each night.
+Read our tips for getting a good night’s sleep.

 3. Exercising regularly

-Regular moderate physical activity is one of the best ways to boost your mood as it releases endorphins and serotonin that improve your mood.
-If you exercise with others, it will also help you connect with others.
+Regular physical activity is one of the best ways to boost your mood as it releases endorphins.
+Group exercises can help keep you motivated and enhance social connection.

 4. Connecting with others